aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 #### Step 4: Create the AWS Lambda to simulate a device movement

-As a next step, before starting to create some Lambda functions, we will create a Lambda Layer that will be shared by the functions.
+As a next step, before starting to create some Lambda functions, you will create a Lambda Layer that will be shared by these functions.
+From the root of the project folder run the following command:

 ```sh
 amplify add function